exercism/jq/exercises/concept/vehicle-purchase/.docs/instructions.md

 ## 1. Determine if you will need a drivers licence

 Some kinds of vehicles require a drivers license to operate them.
-Assume only the kinds `"car"` and `"truck"` require a license, everything else can be operated without a license.
+Assume only the kinds `"car"` and `"truck"` require a license; everything else can be operated without a license.

 Implement the `needs_license` function that takes the kind of vehicle and returns a boolean indicating whether you need a license for that kind of vehicle.